topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the ***FWDN*** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, the message "[UART] Hello from UART!" will appear once on the serial terminal, confirming that UART transmission from the VCP-G board is working properly via the FT232BL USB to TTL module.
+After the code is successfully flashed and executed, the message "[UART] Hello from UART!" appears once on the serial terminal, confirming that UART transmission from the VCP-G board is working properly through the FT232BL USB to TTL module.
 </br></br></br></br>

 # 6. VCP-G PWM